Home » 11 Simple (And Cheap) Marketing Ideas for Small Businesses

 Incorporating location-based keywords in your content, title tags, descriptions, social profiles, etc.

 Claiming your Google My Business listing

 Building citations and registering with online directories

 For more on how to construct your local SEO strategy, watch the video below.

 9. Offer Your Expertise, Everywhere

+By now, you should have your own marketing channels up and running.
+But that doesn’t mean you should be a stranger on other people’s.
+Make it a point to join groups and online communities relevant to your industry and actively participate.
+Comment when you think someone shared something worthwhile and answer questions that other members ask.
+Offer up your own opinion on trending subjects, and give just enough advice to convince others that you’re an expert in your niche.
 By participating in forums and other communities, you’ll be able to showcase your expertise and gain the trust of other members.
 Once they view you as an expert (and someone not solely after self-promotion), they’ll be more likely to come to you for business solutions in the future.

 10. Look for Guest Posting Opportunities